Tucker Tensor Train Taylor Series: Riemannian Jacobian

-The proposed methods consist solely of sequences of array contractions and additions, making them well suited for vectorized execution on GPUs.
-High pipelining efficiency can further be achieved by padding Tucker tensor train cores with zeros so that the Tucker and tensor train ranks are uniform during computation.
+We present methods for applying $\jac^{(s)}$ and $\left(\jac^{(s)}\right)^T$ to vectors---the versions of $\jac$ and $\jac^T$ for a single training sample $s$.
+The full $\jac$ (or minibatch $\jac^{(B)}$) and its transpose follow by looping or vectorizing over samples.
+The methods consist solely of array contractions and additions, making them well suited to vectorized GPU execution; padding the Tucker tensor train cores with zeros to make the Tucker and tensor train ranks uniform further improves pipelining.

-In \secref{sec:jacobian_computes_probes}, we note that $\jac^{(i)}$ is the operator that probes a tangent vector with the $i$th set of training vectors, and make some remarks about this mapping.
-In \secref{sec:tt_actions}, we develop an efficient method for probing Tucker tensor trains. \secref{sec:perturbed_action} builds on the method of \secref{sec:tt_actions} to develop an efficient method for probing tangent vectors, which corresponds to the application of $\jac^{(i)}$ to vectors. \secref{sec:transpose_of_action_map} then presents an efficient procedure for applying the transpose mapping, $\left(\jac^{(i)}\right)^T$, to vectors.